Bronchiolitis and Lower Respiratory Infections in Children

 - Human metapneumovirus

-Initially, the virus causes an infection in the upper respiratory tract, and then spreads downward into the lower tract.
+At first, the virus causes an infection in the upper respiratory tract, and then spreads downward into the lower tract.
 The virus causes inflammation and even death of the cells inside the respiratory tract.
 This leads to obstruction of airflow in and out of the child's lungs.

 Facts about bronchiolitis